shahen94/react-native-video-processing/README.md

 7. Add `GPUImage.frameworkiOS` to `Embedded Binaries`.

-8. Navigate to your project's bridging header file  *<ProjectName-Bridging-Header.h>* and add `#import RNVideoProcessing.h`.
+8. Navigate to your project's bridging header file  *<ProjectName-Bridging-Header.h>* and add `#import "RNVideoProcessing.h"`.

 9. Clean and run your project.